Sagat (Street Fighter): Real-world comparisons

-Over the years, some have speculated that Sagat's design was also inspired by the 1970s Japanese manga Karate Baka Ichidai, or that his tallness is the result of gigantism, although these claims remain unconfirmed.
-In particular, real-life Muay Thai fighter Sagat Petchyindee has publicly claimed that the character was modeled after him.
+Real-life Muay Thai fighter Sagat Petchyindee has publicly claimed that the character was modeled after him.
 According to Petchyindee, at the time of the character's creation, he was one of the only well-known Thai fighters named Sagat and had gained popularity through international matches, including baht (Thai currency) in America and Japan.
 Petchyindee alleged that during a fight in the United States, he sustained an eye injury that required surgery and a protective film to be placed over one eye, an attribute visually similar to the character's eyepatch.
 He further noted that during the period of his rising fame in Japan, a Japanese promoter involved in his matches later became a major shareholder at Capcom, the developer of Street Fighter, and purportedly contributed to the game's conceptualization.

-Despite these claims, Petchyindee stated in an interview with the Thai newspaper Khaosod that he never received any form of compensation or recognition from Capcom for the alleged use of his likeness.
-He reported being advised by acquaintances to sue Capcom and its producers but was unable to secure the financial backing required to pursue legal action while living in Japan.
-He estimated that the potential copyright compensation, had he pursued and won a case, could have been worth up to $100 million.
-In later years, Petchyindee experienced personal and financial difficulties, reportedly depleting his savings of 30 million baht due to excessive spending.
-These challenges contributed to his decline in public visibility within the Thai boxing community.

 Sergio Hidalgo of Código Espagueti explored the possible connection between Sagat and Petchyindee, who believes the character was inspired by him and takes pride in that idea.
 However, Hidalgo noted that Capcom has never officially confirmed the link.
 He also pointed out major differences between the two, such as Petchyindee's height of 1.65 meters, his full head of hair during fights, and his leaner build at just 63 kilograms, making him shorter, lighter, and visually different than the character.
 Petchyindee is also noted for using this connection strategically for self-promotion, presenting himself to others as the real-life Sagat.
 This association has benefited his career, allowing him to be a trainer in countries such as Italy and America.
 He has traveled and worked globally under the name "Sagat Thailand" to prioritize his relation with the character.